elastisys/compliantkubernetes/docs/operator-manual/credentials.md

 * Purpose:
     * Complete the "OAuth dance" between Grafana, OpenSearch Dashboard, Harbor and kubectl, on one side, and Dex, on the other side.
-    * Used both by operators and users.
+    * Used both by administrators and users.
 * Owner: each Compliant Kubernetes cluster should have their own
 * Type: not secret
 * Misc: